 Get Lost in a Novel

-"This is more than merely a distraction but an active engaging of the imagination as the words on the printed page stimulate your creativity and cause you to enter what is essentially an altered state of consciousness," cognitive neuropsychologist Dr. David Lewis told The Telegraph.
+"This is more than merely a distraction but an active engaging of the imagination as the words on the printed page stimulate your creativity and cause you to enter what is essentially an altered state of consciousness," says cognitive neuropsychologist Dr. David Lewis.

 Adult coloring books might have seemed like a momentary fad in 2015, but the practice has ongoing benefits.
 Coloring fosters creativity and encourages you to focus attention on a small, simple task, helping your mind switch off, if only for a moment.